William Vousden: Further military service

 He continued to serve in the 5th Punjab Cavalry, was promoted to major in 1884, and took part in further fighting on the North-West Frontier region, for which he was mentioned in despatches on 8 June 1891 and 26 January 1898.
 He was promoted to the brevet rank of colonel in July 1894 and the substantive rank of Colonel of the Indian Staff Corps in January 1899.
 He was appointed a Companion of the Order of the Bath (CB) in 1900.

 In April 1901 he took a command in the Punjab Frontier Force with the temporary rank of brigadier-general, and shortly thereafter he was granted the local rank of major general.

 He was appointed to act as Inspector General of Cavalry in India from October 1901, in the absence in South Africa of Colonel Edward Locke Elliot, and received the temporary rank of major general while officiating as such.
 Following the end of the war in South Africa, Elliott returned in late 1902, and Vousden stepped down.

-He died in India of dysentery later the same year, on 12 November 1902 at the age of 54.
+He retired from the army on 1 November 1902, and died in India of dysentery only two weeks later, on 12 November 1902 at the age of 54.